JJuanVolpe/JJUANVOLPE/README.md

-# Currently focused on study and some apps development.
+# Currently studying and always learning

 ## About Me  🌌👾
-I am 22 years old and currently studying a degree in computer science at the university.
+I am 22 years old and currently studying a degree in computer science at the university

-I enjoy researching certain technologies related to software development💻 ☕
+I enjoy researching certain technologies related to software development  💻 ☕

 # Skills 🧰